Health and Safety Policy - Development and Implementation

-Why should I have an occupational health and safety (OHS) policy statement?
+- Why should I have an occupational health and safety (OHS) policy statement?

-What is a policy?
+- What is a policy?

-The Gage dictionary defines “policy” as “a plan of action; a course or method of action that has been deliberately chosen and that guides or influences future decisions."
-By stating principles and rules, an occupational health and safety policy guides actions.
-A policy statement indicates the degree of an employer's commitment to health and safety.
-The statement of the employers' obligation should be more than an outline of legal duties.
+The Gage dictionary defines “policy” as “a plan of action; a course or method of action that has been deliberately chosen and that guides or influences future decisions.”

 There are many differences in form and content of corporate policies.
 Their style, however, is not as important as the clarity with which they identify functional responsibilities over authority.

-To be effective, a policy must:
+To be effective, a policy should:

 - be seen as consistent with the workplace's objectives of operating in an efficient and predictable manner,